-This webinar will offer tax professionals a deep dive into thorough and timely presentation of the composite tax provisions and withholding requirements of pass-through entities with nonresident shareholders and/or partners.
-The panel will provide an advanced level look at the specific issues facing tax advisers to pass-through entities surrounding composite returns and withholding requirements for pass-through entities that have nonresident shareholders.
+This course will offer tax professionals a deep dive into composite tax provisions and the withholding requirements of pass-through entities with nonresident shareholders and partners.
+The panel will provide an advanced level look at the specific issues facing tax advisors to pass-through entities regarding composite return and withholding requirements.

 - Withholding requirements on nonresident shareholders/partners

 - Measures to enforce nonresident filing and payment of taxes

 - Mechanics of electing and filing composite returns

 - Taxation of the disposition of interest by nonresident shareholders/partners